davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

-5. When I started to dig and question their organization, timeline, how they were planning to send dozens of units whereas they hadn't even ordered the different components from their suppliers, what was the sate of the custom case that would hold the Raspberry Pi, I never got any convincing answer.
+5. When I started to dig and question their organization, timeline, how they were planning to send dozens of units whereas they hadn't even ordered the different components from their suppliers, what was the state of the custom case that would hold the Raspberry Pi, I never got any convincing answer.

 6. I could go on and on about the updates becoming more and more flimsy, spaced in